Overdraft Protection

 What Are My Alternatives To Overdraft Protection?

 Another alternative to overdraft protection is a line of credit.
 To see if you are eligible for a line of credit, please contact any of our offices.
-Overdraft lines of credit incur a fee of $7 per transaction, plus interest charges.
-A transaction is every time the sweep occurs, not each item being covered by the sweep.
+Overdraft lines of credit incur a fee of $7 per transaction plus interest charges.
+A transaction is every time the sweep occurs, not each item covered by the sweep.

 What Is The Difference Between A Sweep Transfer And Overdraft Protection?